 Only one available

-Lunch with the author, ebook edition, your name in list of Super Patrons in the front and access to the author's shed.
+Lunch with the author, a copy of the ebook edition and your name in list of Super Patrons in the front.

 A week (7 nights) in France staying in the author’s recently refurbished traditional house in SW France surrounded by stunning mountain scenery.
 For up to 2 people.
-Limited edition giclée print of the cover art from Unbound's award winning designers, ebook edition, access to the shed and your name in the Super Patrons list in the front of the ebook.
+Limited edition giclée print of the cover art from Unbound's award winning designers, ebook edition and your name in the Super Patrons list in the front of the ebook.

 (Travel not included)